shashijadhav/HardCash-Fork/EIP/README.md

 framework, ReviewRanking, ProductCitations and lots more.
 End effect is to incentivise the reviewer to write a good review and bring out the best product based on ProductCitations algorithm.

+#### Sandeep :
+`Bussiness Model.
+How do we earn the money?
+ How much to mine?
+ How to improve reviewing system?
+More incentives if possible?`

+#### Shibayan  :
+`How to approach exchanges for ICO?
+ How ICOs are raised?
+ Any suitable niche?
+ How can we better market it?`

+#### Sumit  :
+`How to do it technically?
+ Timeline?
+ Technical feasibility?
+ Techstack improvements?`